Annual Higgs Lecture

 Named after alumnus and featuring as its inaugural speaker, Professor Peter Higgs, the lecture attracts staff, students and peers from across the science world and higher education sector, and focuses on a different field of science and mathematics each year.
 The lecture is incredibly popular, offering attendees with the opportunity to hear about a topic in a current area of interest, from world-renowned leaders in their field.

-This year Professor Sir Michael Berry from the University of Bristol will deliver the Higgs Lecture on ‘Chasing the dragon: tidal bores in the UK and elsewhere.’
+This year Professor Sir Michael Berry from the University of Bristol delivered the Higgs Lecture on ‘Chasing the dragon: tidal bores in the UK and elsewhere’ on 21 January.

 In some of the world’s rivers, an incoming high tide can arrive as a smooth jump decorated by undulations, or as a breaking wave.
 The river reverses direction and flows upstream.
 Understanding tidal bores involves